Daniel S. Braverman

 State University of New York at Binghamton (1990)

-For more than twenty-five years, Daniel S. Braverman, Esq. has been counseling and representing clients in all aspects of the employment relationship.
+Daniel Braverman is a Partner and Chair of the Employment Department.
+For more than twenty-five years, Daniel has been counseling and representing clients in all aspects of the employment relationship.
 After having worked for many years at a large national law firm and a boutique Labor and Employment law practice, with some of the finest and most respected attorneys in the nation, he decided to start his own practice dedicated to the intriguing and challenging practice of Labor and Employment law.

 Daniel is devoted to the practice of Labor and Employment law and litigation and related business matters.
-He zealously represents companies and individuals through the complex and evolving legal landscape.
+He zealously represents companies and individuals through the complex and evolving labor and employment legal landscape.

 In his spare time, Daniel enjoys running, deep sea fishing and traveling.
 He also treasures spending time with his family.
 Daniel also is an avid soccer fan.